Somethings1/newTabPage/README.md

 - [Background Images](https://www.toptal.com/designers/subtlepatterns/)
 ## Notes
 - The "Quan cam's blog" logo is orange to respect the name of the blog
+## New big Update:
+The page using "Ecosia.org" to search.
+For more information and to know why do I use it, please check [the link](https://info.ecosia.org/)
 # Thanks for your downloads